KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ---

-### 18.3 Archetypes of the Mystic — Echoes of Resonance Across Embodied Roles
+### 18.3 Archetypes of the Mystic — Living Reflections of Resonance Across Embodied Roles

 Across traditions
 many forms of the Mystic appear.